Javier-FernandezCarabantes/RNN-DAS/README.md

 python RNN_DAS.py --files_id files_id.txt
 ```

 Where `files_id.txt` is the required text file containing the list of event IDs.
-By default, this file should be located in the `data_to_predict` folder.
+By default, the data `.h5` files should be located in the `data_to_predict` folder.

 To customize additional parameters, use: